Jump to the first occurrence of "transparency"

 (f) A map that includes the boundaries of the community college district.

 (2) For statewide consistency and public visibility, community colleges must use the icon badge provided by the department of technology, management, and budget consistent with the icon badge developed by the department of education for K-12 school districts.
 It must appear on the front of each community college's homepage.
 The size of the icon may be reduced to 150 x 150 pixels.

 (3) The state budget director shall determine whether a community college has complied with this section.
 The state budget director may withhold a community college's monthly installments described in section 206 until the community college complies with this section.
 The state budget director shall notify the chairs of the house and senate appropriations subcommittee on community colleges at least 10 days before withholding funds from any community college.

-(4) Each community college shall report the following information to the senate and house appropriations subcommittees on community colleges, the senate and house fiscal agencies, and the state budget office by November 15 and post that information on its website as required under subsection (1):
+(4) Each community college shall report the following information to the house and senate appropriations subcommittees on community colleges, the house and senate fiscal agencies, and the state budget office by November 15 and post that information on its website as required under subsection (1):

 (a) Budgeted current fiscal year general fund revenue from tuition and fees.